 Students participate in the care of surgical patients on the wards and in the operating room at Shands at UF, the VA Medical Center, and Shands at Jacksonville.
 Students spend 4 weeks on a General Surgery service and 2 weeks on two subspecialty surgical services such as Ophthalmology, Otolaryngology, Vascular Surgery, Plastic Surgery, Cardiothoracic Surgery, Neurological Surgery, Pediatric Surgery and Urology.
 Instruction in the care of the surgical patient is provided by a series of daily seminars and lectures.

-MDC 7124 Family Medicine/Ambulatory Care Clerkship (8 Credits)
+MDC 7124 Family Medicine and Geriatrics Clerkship (12 Credits)

 This course employs an interdisciplinary design created by the Departments of Community Health and Family Medicine and Internal Medicine.
 Students focus on the ambulatory management of common acute and chronic medical problems in a primary care setting.
 Continuity of preceptor and patient population is a feature of this course.
 Students rotate in Family Medicine, Internal Medicine and Geriatric clinics that emphasize broad primary care practice.
 Students also participate in a series of case-based discussions on common core topics in general practice.
 In addition, there will be a series of workshops on other key topics pertinent to the generalist.